ibm-cloud-docs/assistant/dialog-build.md

   In the response, the `total` attribute in the `pagination` object contains the number of dialog nodes.

-If the total seems larger than you expected, it might be because the dialog that you build in the tool is translated into a JSON object by the tool.
+If the total seems larger than you expected, it might be because the dialog that you build from the application is translated into a JSON object.
 Some fields that appear to be part of a single node are actually structured as separate dialog nodes in the underlying JSON object.

   - Each node and folder is represented as its own node.
   - Each conditional response that is associated with a single dialog node is represented as an individual node.